Bioconductor/2023-07-31-BiocRnaseq-Bioc2023/index.md

 <p id="application">
   <strong>Application:</strong>
-  You can apply to attend workshop by filling out the form in the "Apply for a place" button below before the deadline of <strong>May 31 2023</strong>.
-Applications will be reviewed by the organisers and all applicants will be informed of the status of their application (successful, waiting list, unsuccessful) shortly after the deadline.
+  You can apply to attend workshop by filling out the form in the "Apply for a place" button below.
+Applications will be reviewed by the organisers until places are filled, and all applicants will be informed of the status of their application (successful, waiting list, unsuccessful).
 </p>

 <p class="text-center">